-2007 – 2008 Worked at GentleBirth Midwifery at the Art of Birthing Center in Alb., NM
+2007 Worked at GentleBirth Midwifery at the Art of Birthing Center, Albuquerque NM

-2004 – 2005 Student Midwife and Assistant Midwife at Treasure Valley Midwifery in Boise, ID.
+2004 – 2005 Student Midwife and Assistant Midwife with Treasure Valley Midwives, Boise, ID.

-2004 Internship with Siri Jackman CNM at Holy Rosary Medical Center in Ontario OR
+2004 Internship with Siri Jackman CNM at Holy Rosary Medical Center, Ontario OR

-2003 Student Midwife at Around the Circle Midwifery in Olympia WA
+2003 Student Midwife at Around the Circle Midwifery, Olympia WA

-1998 Doula at Birthing from Within in Alb., NM
+1998 Doula at Birthing from Within, Albuquerque NM